 Don’t take risks

-If you’re fearful of heights or have a particularly steep and/or high-up roof, or a roof made of slate or tile, it’s best to manage roof leaks as best you can from inside the house and attic.
-In such cases avoid going up on the roof.
+If you’re fearful of heights or have a particularly steep and/or high-up roof, or a roof made of slate or tile, it’s best to manage roof leaks as best you can from inside the house.

 Fixing a roof leak isn’t worth the potential harm to yourself or damage to your roof if you’re not well prepared.